CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab1.md

     >  - Click **Delete this repository**.

       ![](../../media/7.png)

+1. After your new repository is created, wait about 20 seconds and then refresh the page.

 1. Once the repository is created, click on your profile picture and then select **Your organizations**.